-The deeper phylogeny of the Indo-European language family was once conceived by August Schleicher as a branching oak tree, but the phylum has increasingly assumed a rake-like appearance in more recent literature.
-The currently best-informed family tree structure of the Tibeto-Burman phylum is likewise essentially rake-like, a situation for which I introduced the metaphor of fallen leaves (Figure 1).
-The geographical distribution of the major Tibeto-Burman subgroups saliently shows the densest concentration in the northeastern portion of the Indian subcontinent, with most major subgroups being exclusive to this area (Figure 2).
-The most authoritative phylogenetic tree for Austroasiatic at present is the model developed by Gérard Diffloth (Figure 3).
-Some novel insights into the phylogeny of Kra-Dai have been put forward by Edmondson and Solnit (1988, 1997) and Ostapirat (2005).
+The deeper phylogeny of the Indo-European language family was once conceived by August Schleicher as a branching oak tree, but the phylum has increasingly assumed a more rake-like appearance in more recent literature.
+The currently best-informed family tree structure of the Tibeto-Burman phylum is likewise essentially rake-like, a situation for which I introduced the metaphor of fallen leaves (figure 9.1).